mewna/catnip/README.md

 With a bot in ~35k guilds, catnip used ~1.5GB of RAM and <10% CPU on a 2c/4gb VM.
 Sorry, I lost the screenshots :<

-## TODO

-- Audit log entries: "Method '' cannot have own generic type parameters.
-Attribute accessors can only use enclosing type's type variables."
-- Figure out why Guild isn't generated with some methods
-- Switch to following JavaBeans conventions?
-- Fix missing JSR305 annotations in the Presence/Embed Builders
-- I think I accidentally deleted requester from CatnipOptions?
-- Channels need to inject catnip into the override object instances when injecting catnip
-- Some ugly copy/pasting, because annoying stuff with immutables...
-  - `ApplicationOwner`/`User`, `CreatedInvite`/`Invite`
-- `CreatedInvite` is not actually used now, because of compile errors I didn't wanna fix
-- Lots of inner interfaces are hoisted up to their own classes